-If the detected smoke is higher than the set alarm thresholds it is reported as an Alert, Action, Fire 1 or Fire 2 alarm condition.
+If the measured smoke level in a sector is higher than the user-set alarm thresholds then an Alert, Action, Fire 1 or Fire 2 alarm condition is reported for that sector, depending on the smoke level.
+Also, the first sector to pass the alert level is reported as the first alarm sector (FAS).

-Air is exhausted from the VEU-A00 and may be vented back into the protected zone.
+Air is exhausted from the VES-A00-P and may be vented back into the protected zone.